2baOrNot2ba/dreamBeam/README.md

 ### Status ###

-Please note that Myra is still in developement.
+Please note that dreamBeam is still in developement.
 The output has not yet been throughly verified, but will be soon.